As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 - ¼ teaspoon salt

-- 1/3 cup chopped nuts walnuts or pecans work best
+- ⅓ cup (30g) chopped nuts walnuts or pecans work best

-- Preheat oven to 350°F. Line two baking sheets with parchment paper or silicone baking mats.
+- Preheat oven to 350°F (177ºC).
+Line two baking sheets with parchment paper or silicone baking mats.

-- Using a cookie scoop, place a mound of cookie dough onto the baking sheet.
-Bake for 20 minutes or until golden brown, rotating the baking sheet 1/4 of a turn halfway through baking time.
+- Using a cookie scoop (I use this #50 cookie scoop for all of my standard size cookies), place a mound of cookie dough onto the baking sheet.
+Bake for 20 minutes or until golden brown, rotating the baking sheet ¼ of a turn halfway through baking time.
 Macaroons stay fresh in an airtight container up to 3 days at room temperature or 5 days in the refrigerator.
 Macaroons freeze well, up to 2 months.
 Thaw overnight in refrigerator.